ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 ## AMD MI300X instance profiles
 {: #amd-mi300x-profiles}

 The AMD MI300X accelerated virtual server profiles are built atop 192 GB OAM-based AMD Instinct™ MI300X Accelerators.
-These accelerators are tuned for AI workloads, including inferencing and fine tuning.
+These accelerators are tuned for AI workloads, including inferencing and fine-tuning.
 The solution is paired with the 5th Generation Intel® Xeon® Scalable processors.

 AMD MI300X accelerated virtual server profiles are available for select customers.
 Create a [support case](/docs/account?topic=account-open-case&interface=ui) if you are interested in purchasing and using this offering.
 {: preview}